amber-lang/amber-docs/docs/0.4.0-alpha/advanced_syntax/builtins.md

 echo len(lines)
 ```

-N.B.
-While embedded Bash commands like `$ cat foo.txt $` require a `trust` keyword or `failed` block, Amber does not currently support this for the `lines` builtin.
+> WARNING: While embedded Bash commands like `$ cat foo.txt $` require a `trust` keyword or `failed` block, Amber does not currently support this for the `lines` builtin.
 If the file does not exist at runtime, you will just get a Bash error.

 ## Mv